Name That Tune!

 The work to make a “harp-friendly" arrangement can take literally hours; then I have to learn and “live with” the piece and make adjustments to try to make it sound as much as possible like the original you love.
 Sometimes I have to rewrite the entire piece to make it work on the harp.
 Multiply that by X number of events, and you can see there must be a limit on how many pieces can be done.
 There are only so many hours in the day!

 Some pieces don’t transfer well to the harp because of technical issues with the way the instrument functions or because the harp’s characteristic sound doesn’t best serve the music’s intent.
-In those cases I will try to suggest an alternate selection.
+In those cases I will suggest an alternate selection.

 I do not charge for the time it takes to find and, if necessary, rewrite a piece; however the client is responsible for the cost of the music I need to work from, which is usually between $5 and $10 per piece, and I must choose the version which will best suit the harp.
 (I had one client who sent me a link to a free arrangement she found online of a popular song she wanted.
 It turned out to be harmonica music!
 I’d never seen anything like it and couldn’t make heads or tails of it.)
 Because of the time required to prepare music not in my repertoire, I must limit requests to no more than two pieces per client.